Officialy/Pay2Spawn/README.md

 =========

 Screw or help your favourite streamer!<br>
-The continuation of the [CCM project](https://github.com/CCM-Modding/Pay2Spawn).
+The continuation of the [Pay2Spawn project](https://github.com/DoubleDoorDevelopment/Pay2Spawn).

-This repo is for Pay2spawn for Minecraft 1.7.10 and onwards.
+This repo is for Pay2spawn for Minecraft 1.18.2 and onwards.

 Working on P2S
 --------------